vadimgrn/usbip-win2/README.md

 ### Notes
 - Build is tested on Windows 10 x64 and the projects are configured for this target by default.
-- x86/x64 platforms should be supported.
-However, we don't have an x86 setup for testing at the moment.
-- For Windows 7 users, change `usbip_stub` and `usbip_vhci` projects' Target OS version to `Windows 7`.
-  - Right-click on the `Project > Properties > Driver Settings > Target OS version > Windows 7`
-  - The recent tag version which supports is v0.1.0.
-All versions after v0.1.0 do not support Windows 7 or 8 because usbip-win started to use kernel libraries of Windows 10.
+- x86 platform is no longer supported.

 ### Build Tools
-- Visual Studio 2019 Community (v142)
+- The latest Microsoft Visual Studio Community 2019
-  - Build with VS 2017 (v141) is also possible if Platform Toolset in Setting is configured to v141.
-- Windows SDK 10.0.18362.0 (recommended)
+- Windows 11 SDK (10.1.22000.194)
-  - VS 2019 (v142): requires &gt;= 10.0.18xxx
-  - VS 2017 (v141): requires &gt;= 10.0.17xxx
-- Windows Driver Kit Windows 10, version 1903 (10.0.18362)
+- Windows Driver Kit (10.1.22000.1)
-  - WDK 10.0.17134 (1803), 10.0.17763 (1809) and 10.0.18346 are also tested.

 ### Build Process
 - Open `usbip_win.sln`
-- If VS 2017 is used, SDK version for userspace projects (`usbip`, `usbip_common`, `usbipd`, `stubctl`) should be adjusted.
 - Set certificate driver signing for `usbip_stub` and `usbip_vhci` projects
   - Right-click on the `Project > Properties > Driver Signing > Test Certificate`
   - Browse to `driver/usbip_test.pfx` (password: usbip)
 - Build solution or desired project
-- All output files are created under {Debug,Release}/{x64,x86} folder.
+- All output files are created under {Debug,Release}/x64 folder.

 ## Install